redmacdev1988/photoFrontend/README.md

 Total running time of applying Bad Char Heuristic to every node is: O(t * n / p).
 Where t is the image title length. p is the pattern length.
 And n is the # of nodes.

-### Search if title starts with a string

-It uses a string you give as a pattern.
-It then travels right or left depending on if the pattern you are trying to match is greater or smaller alphabetically.
-If smaller, it goes left.
-If greater, right goes right.
-This is done O(log n) time.

-When your pattern matches, then we need to check for all of this subtree.
-Because if the current node starts with your pattern, then the left or right node may very well also start with your pattern.

-For example, say we're looking for 'thai'.
-The subtree is thaiM, left node is thaiA, and right node is thaiZ.
-Thus, this whole subtree starts with the string thai.
-That's why you'll have to traverse the whole string do the match.

-Thus, at this point, I simply traverse the whole subtree.
-This is done in O(n) time.
-The running time of the string matching is O(pattern.text) because we're simply looking to see if the image title STARTS with the pattern.
-Thus, you simply loop down the pattern.

-n is # of nodes.
-p is length of pattern.

-In the best case scenerio, its O(log n) + O(p) where there is only one match.
-You basically step down into the tree until you find that ONE match.

-In the worse case secenerio, the root has a match.
-Thus, your whole tree potentically may start with your pattern, and thus, you'll have to traverse every node.
-This is O(n * p).